Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: System Model and Problem Formulation

-\begin{rem} \rm Note that the above three schemes are designed to strike a balance between the degree of adaptability and the overall implementation cost.
-Specifically, they provide a scalable solution space ranging from fully adaptive configurations, where both MA positions and IRS reflection coefficients are optimized per area, to fully static setups that reuse a common MA positioning and a common static IRS configuration across all areas.
-This structured design enables flexible trade-offs between performance, computational complexity, and signaling overhead, making the schemes applicable to diverse deployment scenarios with varying coverage demands and resource constraints. \end{rem}
+\begin{rem} \rm Note that the above three schemes are designed to balance adaptability and implementation cost.
+They span a solution space from fully adaptive configurations (with per-area MA positioning and IRS phase-shift design) to fully static ones (reusing a common MA and IRS setup across all areas).
+This structure enables flexible trade-offs among performance, complexity, and signaling overhead, making the schemes applicable to diverse deployment scenarios with varying demands and constraints.

+To further illustrate the applicability of these schemes, typical scenarios for each are described below.
+The area-adaptive MA-IRS scheme suits performance-sensitive applications with strong coordination capabilities, such as industrial automation, smart hospitals, or emergency systems in large indoor environments.
+The area-adaptive MA-staIRS scheme fits moderately adaptive settings with limited deployment budgets, including campus networks, public infrastructure, and event-based scenarios.
+The shared MA-staIRS scheme targets cost- and power-sensitive applications with low adaptability requirements, such as remote monitoring, sensor networks, and rural connectivity. \end{rem}